tjbergstrom/capstone_presentation/index.md

 ![alt text](https://raw.githubusercontent.com/tjbergstrom/capstone_presentation/main/assets/00b.png)

 The misinformation classifier checks that the comment really is misinformation.
-If it is, then the Response Team receives an automatic email with a link that takes them directly to the comment.
+If it is, then the response team receives an automatic email with a link to the comment.

 <br>

 ![alt text](https://raw.githubusercontent.com/tjbergstrom/capstone_presentation/main/assets/LSTM.png)

 I developed the misinformation classifier with a Long Short Term Memory (LSTM) neural network using custom datasets of thousands of comments that I collected.
 The classifier replaces manual filtering by a professor, which was a bottleneck in their previous messaging system.
+This new system also helps save time by checking for duplicates and other filtering checks.

 <br>